mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 ### Summary of existing partition schemes

 1. GPT (GUID partition table) method on both node types
-2. Each sector is 512 bytes
-3. Different amounts of disk space on each node type
+2. Different amounts of disk space on each node type
+3. Each sector is 512 bytes
+4. Bootable partition 1 (from 1049 kB == 1 MiB to 3146 kB == 3 MiB) for iPXE

 ::: notes
 x